Choose how you want to use our website:

 Cookies help to improve your website experience and provide secure services.
 Some cookies are essential for security and login functionalities, others enable easier use and convenient support.
 You can revoke your decision at any time.

-INVESDOR INSIGHTS | 8.3.2023
+INVESDOR INSIGHTS | 23.3.2023

 Your investment is your choice - Invesdor will enable you to invest in sustainable ideas and good business opportunities

-Investors‘ biggest challenge for 2023: inflation
+Investors‘ most prominent challenge for 2023: Inflation

 For investors in search of returns, this means, among other things, that the days of comfortable investing are over for the time being.
 Thus, high inflation does not only mean that daily life is becoming more expensive - it also implies that it is more demanding to make money work for you.
-Parking one's savings in fixed-term or overnight deposit accounts, as used to be both comfortable and profitable before the era of low interest rates, is not advisable even after the recent slight increases in fixed-term and overnight deposit offers from banks and brokers.

-1. Invest in companies directly
+1. Invest in promising industries

-Market sectors such as energy and health in particular offer interesting investment opportunities.
+Market sectors such as energy and health in particular offer exciting investment opportunities.
 For example, comprehensive trend reversals are currently emerging in the health and energy sectors.
 Through the pandemic, health-related topics are experiencing a boom.
 This has been shown not least by the great interest in the market for vaccines and in the corresponding manufacturers.

 Against the backdrop of the war in Ukraine and the associated sanctions against Russia, the question of a secure energy supply is becoming increasingly acute.
-As a result, suppliers from this supposedly conservative industry are suddenly in the focus of the media and the capital market.
+As a result, suppliers from this supposedly conservative industry are suddenly the focus of the media and the capital market.
 Many start-up companies in these sectors are offered corresponding growth opportunities.
 And thus also for the portfolios of those who invest here.

 • clean energy